acrastt/Utils/README.md

 ### JMHUtils

-JMHUtils is had self-explanation methods, so just find methods that match your needs.Here are some examples:
+JMHUtils had self-explanation methods, so just find methods that match your needs.Here are some examples:

 ```java